-LSAT/LSDAS reports will be produced only for applicants who submit the law school application matching form with their application to the Cornell Law School.
-Therefore the Cornell Law School admissions office can process only applications accompanied by this form, found in each applicant's LSAT/LSDAS registration packet, and will return to the applicant any application received without this form.
-The matching form must be submitted with part I of the application for admission, located in the center of this Announcement.
+LSAT/LSDAS reports are produced only for applicants who submit the law school application matching form with their application to the Cornell Law School.
+Therefore the Cornell Law School admissions office can process only applications accompanied by that form, found in each applicant's LSAT/LSDAS registration packet, and will return to the applicant any application received without the form.
+The matching form must be submitted with part 1 of the application for admission, located in the center of this Announcement.

-Applicants accepted by the Law School will be asked to submit directly to the school a final transcript, showing the awarding of a bachelor's degree.
+Applicants accepted by the Law School must submit directly to the school a final transcript, showing the awarding of a bachelor's degree.

 Health requirements.
-Students accepted for admission will be required to provide health histories on forms supplied by the University.
-The student is responsible for fulfilling this requirement, which may be met at the time of registration.
+Students accepted for admission are required to provide health histories on forms supplied by the University.
+The student is responsible for fulfilling the requirement, which may be met at the time of registration.